 I wake in the night to the voices of coyotes yip yipping outside.

-The small casita where I am staying in Taos, New Mexico is silent and dark, a trickle of clouded moonlight seeping through the windows.
-In this moment the motorized whirl of the heater and the hum of the refrigerator compressor are both hushed, and for a few minutes the silvery darkness that enfolds me is rich and deep.
-Curled up in bed, hearing the coyotes, a thrill rushes through me like a child on Christmas morning.
+The small casita where I am staying in Taos, New Mexico, is silent and dark, just a trickle of clouded moonlight seeping through curtained windows.
+The motorized whirl of the heater and hum of the refrigerator are both hushed, and for a few minutes the silvery darkness that enfolds me is rich and deep.
+Curled up in bed, hearing the coyotes, I am thrilled as a child on Christmas morning.

 From the sound of their voices, the shaggy wild ones are near, probably across the road in the open field near the little river, laughing and singing at the veiled, half-torn moon.
-For a moment I am tempted to throw back the covers and get up, to open the door and step outside to hear them better, but the gravity of the warm bed holds me fast and I simply lie there listening.
+For a moment I am tempted to throw back the covers and rise, to open the door and step outside to hear them better, but the gravity of the warm bed holds me fast and I simply lie there listening.
 Smiling.
 Feeling my heart unfurl its wide, feathered wings.

-I have traveled to New Mexico, driven out of my coastal California cottage by a familiar autumnal wanderlust, a lingering blue sadness, and the gentle prodding of a supportive mate who often recognizes my signs and symptoms better than I do.
-Heeding the strange tug and deep yearning to be among the golden cottonwoods, the fragrant piñon and sage at the foot of Taos Mountain, I have returned to this special place where I have resided twice previously in my life.
-It is a soulscape that brings me deeply alive, a world of pastel-hued earth and wide turquoise sky that remains deeply lodged in my bones like an ancient chant.
+Driven out of my coastal California cottage by a familiar autumnal wanderlust, a lingering blue sadness, and the gentle prodding of a supportive mate who often recognizes my signs and symptoms better than I do, I have traveled to New Mexico.
+Heeding the strange tug and deep yearning to be among the golden cottonwoods, the fragrant piñon and sage at the foot of Taos Mountain, I’ve returned to this special place where I have resided twice previously in my life.
+It is a soulscape that brings me deeply alive, a world of pastel-hued earth and wide turquoise sky that remains forever lodged in my bones like an ancient chant.
 When I have been away too long, like some migratory impulse in my wild soul or a powerful spirit that beckons, I need to return to walk, sleep and dream at the foot of The Mountain.

 There is nothing more sacred than a mountain.